bmosoluciones/now-lms/docs/CONTRIBUTING.md

 sudo systemctl start mysqld
 sudo mysql_secure_installation
 sudo mysql -u root -p
+# We use "mysqldatabase"  as the default user, password and database name, you
+# can use another database name or user credentials but be care of update the
+# conection string before running the test or the development server.
 CREATE USER 'mysqldatabase'@'localhost' IDENTIFIED BY 'mysqldatabase';
 CREATE DATABASE mysqldatabase;
 GRANT ALL PRIVILEGES ON mysqldatabase.* TO 'mysqldatabase'@'localhost';